Geo-Mafia/Geo-Mafia/appGeo/src/modules/README.md

 ```
 databaseEventListener puts a listener on the path, and then execute the function whenever a change in the node is detected.

+## Contact
+The APIs and API Documentations are written by Kyu and Jason.
+Please ask any clarification questions to us.